 Here at Mas Pelegri, we are all about freshly cooked authentic Mediterranean cuisine, with vegan and vegetarian options available.
 We offer a large breakfast with fresh local eggs, yoghurts, cereals, oats, fresh home cooked bread and freshly squeezed juice and fruits.
 Three course evening dinners are offered using in-season kilometre zero produce were possible.
 Everything is freshly cooked onsite from individual ingredients.
 This means special diets are absolutely no problem.

 You’ll find espresso coffee, teas, oat milk, bottled water, local wines and artisan beers.
 Also enjoy picking the figs, mandarines, plums, pomegranates from the onsite trees.

-At the time of booking everyone should take out travel insurance to include Covid protection.
-For a small additional sum extra on a yearly policy, most policies now cover cancellation due to Covid or quarantine if you get Covid.
+At the time of booking everyone should take out travel insurance.
+For a small additional sum extra, most policies now cover cancellation due to Covid or quarantine if you get Covid.

-Lock downs are not covered by our cancellation policy, but we let our guests change dates due to a lock down.
+Lock downs are not covered by our cancellation policy, but we let our guests change dates to 2021 or 2022 due to a lock down.
 25% deposit taken at booking with the final sum at the end of your stay.
 Find out more on our website (under Terms and Conditions)

 How do you get to us?

 Guests sometimes drive but more often take public transport or pre book a transfer with us from a local airport or train station.
 We have our own nine seater vehicle with a bike trailer and we work with a local company for large group airport transfers.